Eastern's Main Campus

 Biology lab capabilities include: PCR, DNA and protein gel electrophoresis, and gene cloning.
 Anatomy and physiology labs have hardware and software for data collection such as ECG and EMG.
 Cell biology tools include fluorescent microscopes with video enhancement capabilities, and laminar flow hoods for cell culture.

-Student research labs: for independent research projects in the areas of cellular and molecular biology, virology, parasitology, and environmental science.
+Student research labs: for independent research projects in the areas of cellular and molecular biology, plant genetics, evolutionary biology, and more.

 The Biology Place: a computer aided learning center and major’s lounge.